ocaml/opam/master_changes.md

   * Speedup the compiler compilation phase for the docker builds [#5387 @kit-ty-kate]

 ## Admin
   * ✘ `opam admin cache` now ignores all already present cache files.
 Option `--check-all` restores the previous behaviour of validating all checksums.
   * [BUG] Fix repo-upgrade internal error [#4965 @AltGr]
   * [BUG] Fix `--environment` documentation [#5235 @rjbou - fix #5184]
   * [BUG] Fix opam admin add-constraint failing with Not_found in some situations [#5336 @kit-ty-kate - fix #5334]
+  * ✘ Add `opam admin add-constraint <cst> --packages` to select a subset of packages to apply constraints [#5386 @rjbou]

 ## Opam installer
   *